 Snooze Date, snooze the contract from this report, by setting a future date in the Contract / Custom Properties tab / ZCJTonerSnooze.
 When the date passes if still an issue it will reappear on the list.

-Creating Custom Property
+Custom Property Set Up

 Step 1: Create Attribute named ZCJTonerSnooze via Tools / Lists & Codes / Attributes